10 Awesome And Cheap European Cities To Visit Now

 Unlike other German cities, Berlin is quite affordable.
 Unless you go clubbing in one of the fashionable bars, your budget will be fine.

-If you don’t mind the wait, the best place to see for cheap is the parliament building, the Bundestag.
-The tour includes an amazing view of Berlin’s centre from the glass dome.
+If you don’t mind the wait, the best place to see for cheap is the parliament building, the Reichstag.
+The tour includes an amazing view of Berlin’s center from the glass dome.

-Some of the free and awesome spots to see in Berlin are:
+Some of the free and awesome spots to see in Berlin include:

 If you’d like to explore the numerous museums on Museum Island, buy a combi ticket.
 It will give you access to all of them for less than a dinner’s price.
-Of course, don’t go crazy and visit more than three museums in a day ;)
+Just don’t go crazy and visit more than three museums in a day ;)

 To save on transportation, hop on Bus #100, which stops at Berlin’s main attractions.
-And if you don’t mind the communist-era buildings around you, find an accommodation in the East part of Berlin to save a few euros.
+To satiate your hunger, try the diverse street food scene.
+And if you don’t mind the communist-era buildings around you, save a few euros by finding accommodation in the East part of Berlin.

-One of the best times to visit Berlin is early December.
-That way, you can enjoy the countless Christmas markets around the city.
+One of the best months to visit Berlin is December.
+That way, you can enjoy the countless German Christmas markets around the city.

-3. Antwerp, Belgium: The Diamonds Capital Of The World
+3. Antwerp, Belgium: The Diamond Capital of the World

-Unless you’re buying diamonds, Belgium’s second-largest city is a quite affordable destination to put on your European bucket list.
+Unless you’re buying diamonds, Belgium’s second-largest city is a very affordable destination to put on your European bucket list.

-Apart from checking the glimmering stones, in Antwerp, you can indulge yourself into history, architecture, art, and the countless variety of Belgian beers.
+Apart from checking the glimmering stones, in Antwerp, you can indulge yourself in history, architecture, art, and the countless variety of Belgian beers.

 The perfect time to visit is during a holiday.
 Especially spectacular is the New Year’s Eve celebration.
-The city offers an incredible 20-minute firework display and music show at the waterfront.
-The mild climate allows you to stay outside and enjoy it, before continuing to one of the pubs located in the historical buildings of the city centre.
+The city offers an incredible 20-minute fireworks and music show at the waterfront.
+The mild climate allows you to stay outside and enjoy it, before continuing to one of the pubs located in the historical buildings of the city center.

 Unless you try to drink all the beers on the menu, you won’t go broke.

-4. Prague, Czech Republic: Fantastic Beer, Intriguing History, And Mediaeval Castles
+4. Prague, Czech Republic: Beer, History, and Castles

 Did you know that Czechs are the biggest beer consumers in the world?

-Prague’s main historical and architectural attractions are easily walkable or reachable via the comfortable and affordable public transportation.
+Prague’s main historical and architectural attractions are easily walkable or reachable via affordable public transportation.
 And despite what I just said about beer, exploring Prague with kids is awesome as well.

 Don’t miss a walk through the Old Town (Staré Město), walk the stunning bridges over the Vltava River, and get lost between the walls of Pražský hrad (Prague Castle) and Vyšehrad.
-And when you decide you’ve had enough from the main attractions and the tourists, head to one of the numerous hidden gems of Prague!
+And when you decide you’ve seen enough attractions and tourists, head to one of the numerous hidden gems of Prague!

 Try to avoid the summer months as the heat and humidity coupled with the increased number of tourists might spoil your trip to one of the most affordable European cities.